alexlewer/scentlab-ble/README.md

 - `Schedule N End Time`
 - `Schedule N Spray` in seconds
 - `Schedule N Pause` in seconds
+- `Schedule N Days` to select the relevant schedule day(s)-of-week
 - `Refresh schedules` button

 Before each schedule write, the integration reads the current 16-byte record and changes only the requested field.
-This preserves its weekday mask, serial number, timer ID, and all other settings.
+This preserves its serial number, timer ID, and all other settings.
 It reads the schedules again after the write to publish the state actually stored by the diffuser.

 Use the refresh button after changing schedules in ScentLab.
 The device does not accept schedules that cross midnight; use two schedule groups for a period spanning midnight.